brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 The liturgical books assume that the offices are sung by two choirs, that face each other across the church.
 Choir A, the right-hand choir, stands on the north side of the church and Choir B, the left -hand choir, on the south.
 Choir A is that of chief singer, or *Protopsaltes*, and Choir B that of the second singer, or *Lampadarios*.
 Choir A normally takes the lead.
 The letters

-**\[A\]** and **\[B\]** at Â‘Lord, I have criedÂ’ indicate this.
-This means that Choir A sings Â‘GloryÂ’ and the first Doxastikon and Choir B Â‘Both nowÂ’ and the first Theotokion.
-If there is no special Doxastikon, as will frequently be the case on Saturday evening, Choir A sings Â‘GloryÂ’, Choir B Â‘Both nowÂ’ and Choir A the actual Doxastikon/Theotokion.
+**\[A\]** and **\[B\]** at ‘Lord, I have cried’ indicate this.
+This means that Choir A sings ‘Glory’ and the first Doxastikon and Choir B ‘Both now’ and the first Theotokion.
+If there is no special Doxastikon, as will frequently be the case on Saturday evening, Choir A sings ‘Glory’, Choir B ‘Both now’ and Choir A the actual Doxastikon/Theotokion.

 For the singing of the Stichera, it is usual for the chief singer in each choir to take the first Sticheron for their side.
 Normally the senior person on each side is then asked to sing the second and the third may be offered to a visiting priest or distinguished visitor or singer.
 Any remaining Stichera are then shared among the other people in each choir.